Triathlete’s Guide To Going From Pool To Open Water

-- Create a known distance – Drop homemade buoys (see directions below) at set points to create an open water course.
+- Create a known distance: Drop homemade buoys (see directions below) at set points to create an open water course.
 Use a GPS watch or on-shore measurements for accuracy.
-(For accuracy, the best GPS watches include the latest Apple Watch (shockingly!), Garmin’s Swim 2, or Garmin’s Fenix series.)
-Make a 300 triangle with three buoys or a 200 out-and-back with two buoys.
-Works best in shallow water, so the buoy’s weight is secure on the bottom.
+Make a 300 triangle with three buoys, or a 200 out-and-back with two buoys.
+(This method works best in shallow water, where the buoy’s weight is secure on the bottom.)

 Pool-to-Open-Water Example Set